eric-unc/psil/docs/modules/list.md

 ---
 ## list-len
-`list-len` returns the length of a given list.
+`list-len` (natural number) returns the length of a given list.

 Parameters:
 * `list`: (list) the list.

 ---
 ## list-map
-`list-map` returns a new list with values transformed by the given procedure.
+`list-map` (list) returns a new list with values transformed by the given procedure.

 Parameters:
 * `list`: (list) the list with each value that will become a rand.